Zulko/moviepy/docs/gallery.rst

 Data animations
 ----------------

-This `data animation tutorial <https://zulko.github.io/blog/2014/11/13/things-you-can-do-with-python-and-pov-ray/>`_ shows how to use MoviePy to animate the different Python vizualization libraries: Mayavi, Vispy, Scikit-image, Matplotlib, etc.
+This `data animation tutorial <https://zulko.github.io/blog/2014/11/13/things-you-can-do-with-python-and-pov-ray/>`_ shows how to use MoviePy to animate the different Python visualization libraries: Mayavi, Vispy, Scikit-image, Matplotlib, etc.

 Scientific or technological projects